TheShubhendra/MEGASTAR/README.md

     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
+    - `HEROKU_API`: You can get this value from https://dashboard.heroku.com/account

 - The userbot will not work without setting the mandatory vars.